The President of First Busey (BUSE) is Buying Shares

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.

-First Busey Corp. is a bank holding company, which provides financial services through its banking and non-banking subsidiaries at multiple locations in Illinois, Florida, Indiana and Missouri.
-It operates the following segments: Banking, Remittance Processing, and Wealth Management.
+First Busey Corp. is a bank holding company, which engages in the provision of financial services through its wholly-owned bank subsidiary.
+It operates through the following segments: Banking, Remittance Processing, and Wealth Management.
+The Banking segment offers a range of banking services to individual and corporate customers through its branch networks.